 - 1. Press and hold DPS button for 2 seconds to go to the next setting. - 2.
-Release DPS button.

-3. Repeat until desired setting is selected.
+Release DPS button. - 3.
+Repeat until desired setting is selected.

-NOTE: The DPS adjustment will not be possible if the vehicle transmission is set to REVERSE or if the ACS mode (LTD model) is displayed in the multifunction gauge.
+NOTE: The DPS adjustment will not be possible if the vehicle transmission is set to REVERSE.